yesco/jml/README.md

 - [fbody macroname] -> foo $a fie $b fum: @foo

 Failure
-- [xyz sadfasdf] => (%FAIL: xyz sadfasdf)
+- [xyz sadfasdf] => [FAIL xyz sadfasdf]
+- [FAIL $id @params] => %(FAIL:xyz sadfasdf) - you can override this!

 ### Content Addressable Network

 We also add the capability of (CAN)[https://en.wikipedia.org/wiki/Content_addressable_network].

-For new we just implement Content Hashing by using the encrypt function with a fixed non-secret key.
-It may not qualify as cryptographically secure hashing function, but serves the purpose of a decent hash function, and we already have it...
+For now we just implement Content Hashing by using the encrypt function with a fixed non-secret key.
+It may not qualify as cryptographically secure hashing function, but serves the purpose of a decent hash function, as it's already have it...

+TODO: ...

 #### Node Joining
 A joining node must: